PennyLaneAI/pennylane-lightning-gpu/doc/devices.rst

 2. Each MPI process is responsible for managing one GPU.
 Each MPI process is responsible for managing one GPU for the moment.
 3. The ``mpi`` keyword argument should be set as ``True`` when initializing a ``lightning.gpu`` device.

-The workflow for the multi-node/GPUs feature is:
+The workflow for the multi-node/GPUs feature is as follows:

 .. code-block:: python